The 6 best Freshdesk alternatives for customer service in 2026

 -

-Pros: It’s built to scale and can handle massive ticket volumes.
-The reporting and analytics are top-notch, and its marketplace has over 1,500 apps, so it connects to just about anything.
+Pros: It’s built to scale and can handle massive ticket volumes with ease.
+The reporting and analytics are top-notch, and its marketplace has over 1,500 apps, ensuring it connects to any tool in your stack.
+With the addition of Ultimate.ai to the Zendesk family, the platform now offers world-class multilingual capabilities and robust automation features that strengthen its position as a market leader.

 -